dscnsec/DocScanner/STUDENT-contribution-guide.md

 ## Getting Started Early

 Experience shows that the best thing to help your application is to engage with the organization you want to work with early.
-For Deep Fusion AI you should introduce yourself in the [WhatsApp workspace](https://chat.whatsapp.com/IrVPYeWtS0p8uEpvomBZFH).
+For DSC NSEC you should introduce yourself in the [Slack workspace](http://dscnsec-winterofcode.slack.com/).
 [The opensource guide](https://opensource.guide/how-to-contribute/) has a good introduction how to start contributing to open source projects.

 ## Am I experienced enough?